Master of Science Occupational Therapy 60 Credits | School of Health and Natural Sciences | Dobbs Ferry

 Occupational therapists work with people experiencing daily living problems that may result from the effects of normal aging, disability or illnesses such as stroke, spinal cord injuries, cancer, autism, cerebral palsy or developmental problems, congenital conditions, and mental illness.
 Occupational therapists work in a wide range of practice settings including hospitals, rehabilitation centers, nursing facilities, home health agencies, outpatient rehabilitation programs, psychiatric facilities, private and public schools, community centers and private practices.
 There are expanding opportunities for occupational therapists in the areas of health promotion and prevention within private practices, industry, social and public or community agencies.

-The program incorporates a variety of learning methods including a mixture of lecture discussion, small group problem solving, hands on experiences and problem based learning (PBL).
+The program incorporates a variety of learning methods including a mixture of lecture, discussion, small group problem solving, hands on experiences and problem based learning (PBL).
 In PBL, students meet in small groups with a faculty facilitator to discuss clinical cases.
-The case context drives learning, required students' active participation and involvement in the learning process and reflects the actual process occupational therapists engage in within practice.
-The cases require students to call upon precious learned knowledge from pre-requisite courses, engage in independent and self-directed learning and use a variety of learning resources.
+The case context drives learning, requires students’ active participation and involvement in the learning process, and reflects the actual process occupational therapists engage in within practice.
+The cases require students to call upon previous learned knowledge from prerequisite courses, engage in independent and self-directed learning, and use a variety of learning resources.
 PBL allows students to learn the content specified for the course by applying clinical reasoning and inquiry skills.

 Occupational Therapy Objectives